Raigarh

-Raigarh is a city in northern Chhattisgarh known as the 'Cultural capital of Chhattisgarh', Raigarh is famous for its dance form “Kathak” (as Raigarh Gharana) and classical music, Raigarh is also known as Sanskardhani.
+Raigarh is a city in northern Chhattisgarh known as the 'Cultural capital of Chhattisgarh'; Raigarh is famous for its dance form “SUWA” (as Raigarh Gharana) and classical music; Raigarh is also known as Sanskritidhani.

-It is also known for its coal reserves and power generation for the state and the country.With a population of just about 1,50,019 (2011) it is a rapidly growing industrial city in Chhattisgarh, Raigarh is one of major rice-producing district in India.
+It is also known for its coal reserves and power generation for the state and the country.
+With a population of just about 1,50,019 (2011) it is a rapidly growing industrial city.
+Raigarh is one of the major rice-producing districts in India.

-The city of Raigarh has a lot to offer.
-Rich in culture and tradition, this place has everything to keep its visitor engaged.
-Raigarh City is the administrative headquarters of Raigarh district.
-Apart from its cultural heritage, the city of Raigarh is also known for its Kosa (a fine silk) and rich deposits of coal reserves.
+Rich in culture and tradition, Raigarh City is the administrative headquarters of Raigarh district.
+Apart from its cultural heritage, the city of Raigarh is also known for its Kosa (a fine silk) and rich deposits of coal.